cd-public/cd-public/UChicago/Computer Science/Computational Linguistics/HW-4/readme.txt

 	Currently it accepts a .dx1 file and outputs unordered signature tables

-hmm.exe:  hmm.c compiled with gcc.
+morph.exe:  hmm.c compiled with gcc.

 	To compile it, I used (-O3 is, of course, unneeded):

 		gcc morph.c -o morph.exe -O3

-	To use hmm.exe, I usually run:
+	To use morph.exe, I usually run:

 		./morph.exe <{file}.dx1